- Share this article on Facebook

 The site reveals that Palin asked her close aide Rebecca Mansour to reach out to Bannon about creating a series of videos last November — shortly after Republicans swept elections, and Palin was credited with helping.
 Palin hoped the videos would answer questions about her decision to step down as governor and protect her legacy — clearing the way for a potential 2012 presidential campaign.

 Bannon, however, decided to take the project one step further.
 He’d create a feature film on Palin, and put up the $1 million in financing himself.

-The Undefeated features interviews from Palin supporters, both residents of Alaska and conservative bloggers like Andrew Breitbart.
-Palin herself does not appear on camera to answer questions, but Real Clear Politics says she arranged interviews and access.
-Bannon also bought the audio rights to her memoir, Going Rogue, so that Palin's voice narrates several scenes.
+The final result is a two-hour movie featuring interviews from Palin supporters, both residents of Alaska and conservative bloggers like Andrew Breitbart.
+Palin herself does not appear on camera to answer questions, but Real Clear Poltiics says she arranged interviews and access.
+Bannon also bought the audio rights to her memoir, Going Rogue, so that Palin’s voice narrates several scenes.

 Bannon, who first gained the support of Palin after his Tea Party documentary Generation Zero broadcast on Fox News, intended to call it Take a Stand, which was Palin’s campaign slogan when she ran for governor in 2006.
 Instead, it became The Undefeated to make it sound more triumphant.

 Bannon, a former Goldman Sachs banker and onetime naval officer, screened the film for Sarah and her husband, Todd, in Arizona last Wednesday, where they have reportedly bought a home.
 It premieres in Iowa in June.
 Bannon also plans to work with cable operators to offer the movie on VOD.